sunilabrahamindia/sunilabraham/amaa/citations.md

 **Works Citing A. M. A. Ayrookuzhiel** is a bibliographic collection of books, journal articles, theses, reports, and other publications that cite the works of [A. M. A. Ayrookuzhiel](/amaa/).
 The references range from brief footnotes and bibliography mentions to substantial academic engagement with his writings.

+## Methodology

+Each citation entry is assigned a unique identifier in the format `TSAP-AMAA-CIT-0001`.

+- `TSAP` refers to The Sunil Abraham Project.
+- `AMAA` refers to A. M. A. Ayrookuzhiel.
+- `CIT` indicates that the entry belongs to the citations catalogue.
+- The four-digit numerical sequence (`0001`, `0002`, `0003`, etc.) serves as a stable internal reference number.

+The numbering sequence does not necessarily indicate chronology, importance, or frequency of citation.
+Numbers are assigned sequentially as entries are added to the catalogue.

+Entries are based only on verifiable citations.
+Where publication details or bibliographic information remain incomplete, the catalogue intentionally avoids speculation or reconstruction beyond the available evidence.

 <h2 class="citation-id" id="tsap-amaa-cit-0001">TSAP-AMAA-CIT-0001</h2>

 <div class="citation-record">